martakoss/Random_Quote/README.md

 # Random_Quote

-Generates from the local api a quote.
-One needs to click on the button.
+Generates a random quote from the local api.
+The user can also choose the category of the quote.